The Teochew Family: Production

+During filming in China, Tsang was noted behaving badly and allegedly "scolded Chinese policemen, beat local children" and refusal to toast to county official during a festival dinner.
+Tsang explained that the policemen and children were blocking filming and was only trying to get them out of their work.
+He also explained he did not toast as he was tired on that night.

+Incident

+During an interview with Singapore's magazine, RTV Times, Tsang remarked that "Singapore actors are stupid" and Singaporean actors took offence at the remarks and demanded an apology.
+Tsang claimed it was a joke and that Singaporean actors should take the opportunities to improve themselves when they were working with him.
+As Tsang was not in Singapore when the interview was published, he later returned to Singapore and offered his apologies during a crew celebration on the drama's high viewership ratings.

+Reception

+The show was commended for being highly authentic.
+It was also criticised that the drama might cast the dialect group in a bad light as the patriarch Cai gained his riches through smuggling and certain traditions like a man marrying into his wife's family was not observed in the drama.
+It was also noted that throughout the series that it felt fake as characters called each other in dialect but switching to Mandarin for their conversations.

 Legacy

 The Teochew Family remains one of the classic TCS Dramas, despite not receiving any nomination at the Star Awards 25th Anniversary Show for the top 5 best dramas.
 The Teochew Family's ratings and critical success led to TCS to produce two more other dialect group-related Dramas which are Hainan Kopi Tales and The Guest People.
 The Teochew Family was also known to have the distinction of having Cantopop singer Jacky Cheung to sing the theme song.
-The show is also popular with audiences in China for the show's depiction of the troubled romances between Hong San (Chew Chor Meng) and Cai Meina (Zoe Tay), alongside Cai Chuning (Zeng Huifen) and Fu Yongbing (Zhu Houren) and its accurate depiction of the Teochew culture.
-The Teochew Family is one of the very rare dramas ever produced about the Teochew people in Singapore.
+The show is also popular with audiences in China for the show's depiction of the troubled romances between Hong San and Cai Meina, alongside Cai Chuning and Fu Yongbing and its accurate depiction of the Teochew culture.